micaiaheagle/MOUNTPLUS-SALES-AND-EXPENSES-TRACKER/PRE_DEPLOYMENT_CHECKLIST.md

 # ✅ Pre-Deployment Checklist

-Use this checklist before pushing to GitHub and deploying to Cloudflare.
+Use this checklist before pushing to GitHub and deploying.

 ## 🔍 Code Quality